MaxActionWang/Syst-Model-neuronbio/NMDA/hw2/readme.md

-You do NOT have to read this document before running the code.
+PLEASE read this document before running the code.

 This is the 2nd homework of course NMDA.